ZarebskiDavid/MapreducePyConsole/README.md

  ---- [mapper]: path to your python mapper (e.g. /somewhere/over/the/rainbow/mapper.py)
  ---- [reducer]: path to your python reducer (e.g. /somewhere/over/the/rainbow/reducer.py)
 ```
+You'll then be asked to provide:
+* the user's password
+* an input from your HDFS filesystem
+* a folder to write the results (that you can keed on the cloud or erase later on)

 ## Output

 If successful, the script will import the relevant files in your current directory ('mapper.py', 'part-00000', 'reducer.py', 'SUCCESS').
-The results of the Map Reduce operations are located in part-00000
+The results of the Map Reduce operations are located in part-00000.

 ## Uninstall